Skip to main content

 About Marino Guanaja

 Marino Guanaja Marine National Park protects the coastal waters surrounding Guanaja, the easternmost of the Bay Islands off the northern coast of Honduras in the Caribbean Sea.
-Established to conserve the rich coral reef ecosystems fringing the island, the park encompasses approximately 11,000 hectares of marine habitat.
-Guanaja's reef systems form part of the Mesoamerican Barrier Reef, the second-largest coral reef system in the world.
-The island itself is mountainous and heavily forested, creating a distinctive landscape where highland pine forests meet turquoise Caribbean waters.
+Established as a Forest Reserve in 1961 and later designated a Marine National Park, the park encompasses the fringing and barrier coral reef ecosystems encircling the island.
+[1] Guanaja's reef systems form part of the Mesoamerican Barrier Reef, the second-largest barrier reef in the world.
+[2] The island itself is mountainous and heavily forested, reaching a maximum elevation of 415 meters, creating a distinctive landscape where highland pine forests meet turquoise Caribbean waters.

 Wildlife Ecosystems